Dear prospective author, thanks for your interest in submitting a contribution to our journal.

 In order to uphold scientific standards, the PG has a peer-review process.
 Articles submitted as “scientific papers” will be peer-reviewed by two external reviewers.
 Scientific papers report on and discuss original research; they are theory-driven and /or based on empirical work, and contribute strongly to the knowledge in the respective field.
 Articles submitted as ”research notes” will be peer-reviewed by one external reviewer and a member of the editorial board.
 “Research notes” can report on research in progress or be the result of non-original or applied research.
+Scientific papers and research notes receive a Digital Object Identifier (DOI).
 All other contributions will be reviewed by the editorial board.
 It is the aim of the PG to also encourage emerging researchers including postgraduate students and practitioners to report on their research-based work.

 The PG targets a wide audience of readers including academics and students, public and private sector representatives and the general public with an interest in research that is based in the Asia-Pacific region.
 The use of full-coloured photos and high-quality maps provides authors with unique opportunities to illustrate their work.